mslot/stack/Readme.md

 If you google "docker mariadb galera" you get a ton of different ways of doing this, but I have settled with the following:

 1. before the galera cluster is spun up, i create a consul cluster
-2. every time a database-node is created, consul is consulted (:)) and if there a number is returned, if this is the first node spun up, it is going to be master for the rest
+2. every time a database-node is created, consul is consulted (:)) and if this is the first node spun up, it is going to be master for the rest

 There is a lot of pitfalls here: